whatsinport

 The main destination for shopping is La Crucecita.
 Here you'll find a traditional open-air market with everything from beautifully embroidered clothes to alebrijes, animals carved in wood.
 You may also want to visit the Handicraft Museum where you can purchase the works of local artisans that are displayed.

 From the Pier, the beach is on the left side, and the marina is on the right side.
-Just behind the beach you'll find a number of restaurant/bars and a small retail center, with shops selling souvenirs, tours, wines and liquors and other services.
+Just behind the beach you'll find a number of restaurant/bars, most of them offering free WiFI, and a small retail center, with shops selling souvenirs, tours, wines and liquors and other services.

 Currency: